uyefe/varDx/README.md

 ```
 keyname__=__urlencode(serialize(value_of_key))
 ```
 If you're adding keys manually, note that all keys must be on separate newlines!
+Lines which are empty or don't match this format are automatically skipped.

+This format also allows for data to be easily read by applications or scripts written in languages other than PHP.

 ## Misc.
 Considerations
 1. Performance is better with smaller files.
 (So, for example, instead of using one file for the data of all users, use separate files for separate users).